opencodeiiita/Code-like-a-Girl/README.md

 # Code like a Girl

 Every year, Opencode houses a 'Girls only Repository' with the sole aim to encourage female developers to contribute to opensource.
-This year, Code like a Girl is not only an initiative to promote said students but also build a website that can aid future developers navigate through opensource.
+This year, Code like a Girl is not only an initiative to promote said students but also build a website that can aid future developers navigate through opensource.  qwwerttt

 # Contributors
 * [Archisha Baranwal](https://github.com/Archies11)